- Kosmos Journal

 I didn’t think I would write about Standing Rock.
 So much has already been said.
 Yet my thoughts keep wandering back there, carried along on a raft of euphoria, sadness, mystery, and grace.
 This is what I remember.

-Our delegation arrived a day or so after the worst violence to date at Standing Rock and the atmosphere in Oceti Sakowin, the largest of its several camps, was grim and subdued.
+Our delegation of activists and volunteers arrived a day or so after the worst violence to date at Standing Rock and the atmosphere in Oceti Sakowin, the largest of its several camps, was grim and subdued.
 All seven tribes of the Sioux Nation, had joined together at Oceti Sakowin and many hundreds came to support the indigenous-led protests.

 It was cold and snow was on the radar.
 Two young women and a male elder had been critically injured.
 Hundreds were hospitalized after being drenched by water cannons in frigid temperatures, and from the impacts of rubber bullets the size of golf balls.
 Thanksgiving was on the horizon too, a ‘holiday’ no one was in the mood to talk about.
 Yet, ironically that’s what drew the media in.
 The timing was right.
 Post-election ennui.
 One could imagine the editorial meetings at the big papers and news outlets, “Hey what about Standing Rock?
 You know, Thanksgiving and all…” Young people came too, many on college break.
 Some felt a yearning to help and play a role in history; some came out of curiosity.
 There was going to be a concert.